Analysis of a platooned car-following model with different inter-platoon communication levels: Introduction

-Despite the growing trend of investigating the stability of longitudinal interactions among multiple CAV platoons, few studies have explored their implications using ODE-based CF models or in mixed traffic scenarios involving HDVs.
-To address this research gap, this paper propose a foundational framework for multiple platoons of CAVs that is adaptable to various CF models and control designs.
-We extend a recently proposed single-platoon CF model \cite{hui2024new} to a multi-platoon model that accommodates different control strategies and communication capabilities between platoons.
-Particularly, when the platoon size is set uniformly to one, the model degenerates to a classic CF model for HDVs, or AVs equipped with backward detection.
-Theoretically, we demonstrate that the stability of the multi-platoon models depends on the platoon size and communication level: larger platoon sizes and enhanced communication contribute to increased stability, while minimal delays between platoons have a negligible effect on stability.
-Numerical simulations on a ring road, involving different vehicle arrangements and mixed traffic scenarios with various sizes of CAV platoons and HDVs in different ratios and orders, support our theoretical findings.
-The simulation results also demonstrate that HDVs benefit from following CAV platoons, even when the CAV platoons are not specially designed to control the HDVs.
+To address these research gaps, this paper proposes a multi-platoon framework that generalizes car-following models to different inter-platoon connectivity structures.
+We extend a recently proposed single-platoon CF model \cite{hui2024new} to a multi-platoon framework, incorporating varying connection structures and inter-platoon communication delays.
+Notably, when the platoon size is set uniformly to one, the model degenerates to a classic CF model applicable for HDVs or AVs with backward detection.
+Theoretically, we proved that the stability of the multi-platoon models depends on the platoon sizes and communication capabilities: larger platoon sizes and enhanced connectivity contribute to increased stability, whereas the negative impact of delays between platoons become significant when they are sufficiently large.
+Furthermore, we conduct numerical simulations on a ring road, testing different vehicle arrangements, including various CAV platoon sizes and mixed traffic scenarios with different CAV-to-HDV ratios and distributions.
+The results validate our theoretical findings, and demonstrate that HDVs benefit from following CAV platoons, even when the CAV platoons are not specially designed to control the HDVs.

 The remaining part of this paper is organized as follows.
-In \ref{sec22}, we introduce the CF models for single and multiple platoons of CAVs.
-In \ref{sec23}, stability criteria of the proposed models are presented and proved.
+In section \ref{sec22}, we introduce the CF models for single and multiple platoons of CAVs.
+In section \ref{sec23}, the stability criteria of the proposed models are presented and proved.
 In section \ref{sec24}, we perform numerical simulations for the proposed models with various traffic assignments on a ring road.
-The impact of delay and connectivity are analysed.
+The impact of delay and connectivity are analyzed.
 Lastly in section \ref{sec25}, conclusion and possible extensions are given.